 The NATA Foundation Research Committee is charged with reviewing grant proposals for funding and recommending to the Board of Directors candidates for Research Awards.
 Part of the NATA Foundation Research Committee is the Free Communications Committee.
 The mission of the Free Communications Program is to advance the discovery, dissemination, and application of scientific knowledge in athletic training domains through written and oral forum.

-NATA Foundation President R.T.
+NATA Foundation past President R.T.
 Floyd, EdD, ATC, CSCS commented “The support of the NATA Foundation through 266 research grants – more than $4 million – has propelled both new and experienced researchers alike to produce new knowledge that is vital to enable health care professionals to provide the best care for their patients.”
 Additionally almost 5,000 presentations (oral and poster) have been provided through the Free Communications program.

 Current Research Priorities